 What Is a Medical Malpractice Lawsuit?

-When a baby exhibits signs of neonatal stroke, it is critical that the doctor responsible for that newborn’s care take action swiftly.
+When a baby exhibits signs of neonatal stroke, it is critical that the doctor responsible for that newborn’s medical care take action swiftly.
 While treatment is not a guarantee that damage will be mitigated, it can help to save a baby’s life or reduce the degree of long-term harm and brain damage that the baby suffers.
-Types of treatment might include hyperbaric oxygen therapy, the use of an anticoagulant and hypothermia treatment.
+Types of treatment might include hyperbaric oxygen therapy, the use of an anticoagulant, and hypothermia treatment.

 When a doctor fails to exercise the duty of care that the doctor owes to a patient – in this case, recognizing the signs of neonatal stroke and taking immediate action to treat it or to prevent the stroke to begin with – and the patient suffers harm that they otherwise would not have suffered, the patient maintains the right to file a medical malpractice lawsuit against the healthcare provider.
-In a neonatal stroke birth injury malpractice lawsuit, the plaintiff in the case will be tasked with proving that the doctor against whom the suit has been filed acted outside of scope of what another doctor of similar training and education would do, and that damages resulted from that negligence.
+In a neonatal stroke birth injury malpractice lawsuit, the plaintiff in the case will be tasked with proving that the doctor against whom the suit has been filed acted outside of the scope of what another doctor of similar training and education would do, and that damages resulted from that negligence.

 If your newborn child has suffered a neonatal stroke, and you think that you have a medical malpractice lawsuit, it is critical that you take action quickly.
-The clock is ticking on the statute of limitations, which means that the time that you have to file your claim is running out.
+The clock is ticking on the Statute of Limitations, which means that the time that you have to file your claim is running out.

 The first thing that you should do is to start documenting anything that you can remember about the symptoms your baby suffered and how your doctor responded as well as note any difficulties your child now experiences (such as difficulties with balance or speech).
 Start collecting any medical bills and documents related to the neonatal stroke.

 Then, you should call an experienced attorney.
 Attempting to bring a malpractice case without a skilled lawyer on your side is not advisable.
-The earlier that you reach out to a legal professional, the sooner that your attorney can begin working on your case.
+The earlier you reach out to a legal professional, the sooner your attorney can begin working on your case.